sagemath/sage/src/doc/en/installation/source.rst

 Since Sage opens a lot of files, it is preferable to install Sage on a fast filesystem if possible.

 Just starting successfully tests that many of the components built correctly.
 Note that this should have been already automatically tested during the build process.
-If the above is not displayed (e.g., if you get a massive traceback), please report the problem, e.g., at https://groups.google.com/group/sage-support.

-After Sage has started, try a simple command:
+After Sage has started, try a few simple commands:

 ..
 CODE-BLOCK:: ipycon

     sage: 2 + 2
     4

-Or something slightly more complicated:

-..
-CODE-BLOCK:: ipycon

     sage: factor(2005)
     5 * 401

+If there is any problem, for example, the banner is not displayed or you get a massive traceback, please report it to https://groups.google.com/group/sage-support.

 Running tests
 ^^^^^^^^^^^^^